On the regularity of maps solutions of optimal transportation problems: Results

-The integrability conditions on $\mu_0, \mu_1$ are really mild: we only ask that $\mu_1$ be bounded by below, and that $\mu_0(B_r) \leq r^{n-p}$ for $p\geq 1$ ($p >1$ yields $C^{1,\alpha}$ regularity) (see conditions (\ref{Lp}) and (\ref{mini}) and the subsequent discussion).
+\textsc{Remark on the integrability conditions.} The integrability conditions on $\mu_0, \mu_1$ are really mild: we only ask that $\mu_1$ be bounded by below, and that $\mu_0(B_r) \leq r^{n-p}$ for $p\geq 1$ ($p >1$ yields $C^{1,\alpha}$ regularity) (see conditions (\ref{Lp}) and (\ref{mini}) and the subsequent discussion).
 The continuity of the optimal map is also asserted in the case $\mu_0 \in L^n$ (that implies (\ref{mini})), which is somehow surprising: indeed $D^2\phi \in L^n$ does not imply $\phi \in C^1$, but here $\det(D^2\phi-{\cal A}(x,\nabla\phi))\in L^n$ implies $\phi \in C^1$.
-Then, as a consequence with obtain Theorem \ref{mainantenna} that improves the result obtained independently by Caffarelli, Gutierrez and Huang \cite{CaGuHu} on reflector antennas.
+In a forthcoming work, we shall show that our result adapts to the reflector antenna, hence improving the result obtained independently by Caffarelli, Gutierrez and Huang \cite{CaGuHu} on reflector antennas.
 Moreover our techniques yield quantitative $C^{1,\alpha}$ estimates: the exponent $\alpha$ can explicitly computed.
 Finally, our continuity estimates extends up to the boundary (Theorem \ref{main4}).
 This is achieved through a geometric formulation of condition {\bf As}.

 A full satisfactory answer would include a general result of partial regularity under condition {\bf Aw}.
 This result is expected in view of the Euclidean case (since the quadratic cost is really the limit case for condition {\bf Aw}).
 Note that, in view of counterexamples given in \cite{Wa2}, the results under {\bf Aw} can not be as good as under {\bf As}, and can not be much better than Caffarelli's results \cite{Ca3} that require densities bounded away from 0 and infinity.